Jacob8765/draco-chess/README.md

-# jschess
+# DracoChess

-A simple chess club for your website
+A chess club you can install on your website

 # Running Locally